 6.6.3.2 Minimum requirements

-The minimum requirement is in TS 37.104 [2] subclause 6.6.3.
+The minimum requirement is in TS 37.104 [2] clause 6.6.3.

 6.6.3.3 Test purpose

 The occupied bandwidth, defined in the Radio Regulations of the International Telecommunication Union ITU, is a useful concept for specifying the spectral properties of a given emission in the simplest possible manner; see also ITU-R Recommendation SM.328 [15].
 The test purpose is to verify that the emission of the BS does not occupy an excessive bandwidth for the service to be provided and is, therefore, not likely to create interference to other users of the spectrum beyond undue limits.